Skip to Main Content Skip to Footer

 GEOL 220 - Environmental Geology

 The physical environment has begun to show signs of our earth's expanding population and the increasing need for natural resources.
 Geologic materials such as soil, water, and bedrock, and geologic processes such as earthquakes, volcanic activity, and running water often pose constraints on land use.
 This course is designed to introduce students to the relationship between humans and their geologic environment: the earth.
-We will focus on the understanding the processes that shape the surface of the earth, and how these processes affect human activity.
+We will focus on understanding the processes that shape the surface of the earth, and how these processes affect human activity.
 We will use current scientific methods to collect and analyze data.
 Topics include surface-water dynamics and flooding, groundwater and groundwater contamination, pollution and waste management, landslides, volcanic and earthquake hazards, and global climate change.
 Format: the course will include local field excursions, lectures, discussions and hands-on exercises; evaluation will be based on homework/classroom activities, short writing assignments, and exams.
+Three 1-hour lectures per week.

 Frequency: Offered occasionally.